 - time permitting extend the front entrance by adding a pergola

 As you can see from my list above that we aren’t quite done but I we are getting there.
-Don’t forget to stop by my friends homes to see what they have been up to this week!!!
+I hope this inspires you to create & answers all your questions about creating a DIY lattice wood wall at your home.

 Curb Appeal Hop – Week 3